minut9/Bike_Sharing/README.md

 # Prospective Bikesharing

-To start, the workbook is available by clicking the link below- [Tableau Workbook for Module 14](https://public.tableau.com/app/profile/joseph.minutaglio/viz/Module14Challenge_16442496663880/NYCCitibikeStory)
+To start, the workbook is available by clicking the link -- [Tableau Workbook for Module 14](https://public.tableau.com/app/profile/joseph.minutaglio/viz/Module14Challenge_16442496663880/NYCCitibikeStory)

 ## Purpose